JuliaLang/www_old.julialang.org/soc/ideas-page.md

 **Expected Results**: A production-quality ODE/DAE solver package.

-## Native Julia implementations of iterative solvers for numerical linear algebra

-Iterative methods for solving numerical linear algebraic problems are crucial for big data applications, which often involve matrices that are too large to store in memory or even to compute its matrix elements explicitly.
-Iterative Krylov methods such as conjugate gradients (CG) and the generalized minimal residual (GMRES) methods have proven to be particular valuable for a wide variety of applications such as eigenvalue finding, convex optimization, and even systems control.

-This project proposes to implement a comprehensive suite of iterative solver algorithms in Julia's native [IterativeSolvers.jl](https://github.com/JuliaLang/IterativeSolvers.jl) package, as described in the [implementation roadmap](https://github.com/JuliaLang/IterativeSolvers.jl/issues/1).
-Students will be encouraged to refactor the codebase to better expose the mathematical structure of the underlying Arnoldi and Lanczos iterations, thus promoting code composability without sacrificing performance.

 ## Fixed-size arrays with SIMD support

 Julia uses OpenBLAS for matrix algebra, but OpenBLAS is better suited for large matrices.
 For operations with small matrices and vectors, one can often obtain substantial speedups by implementing everything in Julia.
 At least two candidate implementations [already](https://github.com/twadleigh/ImmutableArrays.jl) [exist](https://github.com/JuliaLang/julia/issues/5857), with the first more thoroughly developed but the second (currently just a sketch) having some features that are attractive for inclusion in `Base`.